-The building (Breckenridge House, 274 Sauchiehall Street) was once home to department store Tréron et Cie, but only the neoclassical facade is original due to another fire back in the 1990s.
-The interior will be ’defurbed’ this summer, stripped out to leave exposed ceilings and services, with two floors of subdivided office space aimed at small to medium creative enterprises above street-level retail and a basement gym and bike storage.
+The building (Breckenridge House, 274 Sauchiehall Street) was once home to department store Tréron et Cie, but only the neoclassical facade is original due to another fire, this time back in the 1990s.
+The interior will be ‘defurbed’ this summer, stripped out to leave exposed ceilings and services, leaving two floors of subdivided office space aimed at small to medium creative enterprises, sitting above street level retail and a basement gym and bike storage.

 “We like down on its luck, because that’s where interesting things emerge”

 Bywater is discussing a symbiotic relationship with its rear neighbour whereby the office spaces lend creative energy from the world-renowned institution, while the art school gains a route through the building and a valuable front-door presence on Sauchiehall Street.
 In addition, some commercial units could be used for teaching, especially while the Mackintosh building is out of action, and there is a double-height lobby space used for exhibitions and a coffee shop – an extension of the outdoor street.